Key Highlights of the Aadhaar and Other Laws Amendment Bill

 Penalties

 As per the amended act, the penalty for usage of identity information of a person without official authorization by bespeaking organization or offline verification process attempting entity shall be punishable with imprisonment to the extent to 3 years or may extend up to ten thousand rupees of penalty.
-The penalty in the case of a company may extend to one lakh rupees and punishable with imprisonment.
+The penalty in the case of a company may extend to one lakh rupees and be punishable with imprisonment.

-You May Also Interested to read:
+You May Also be Interested to read: